marczz/rest-sphinx-memo/source/Sphinx.rst

 Source code include.
 --------------------

-Source code is included in Sphinx with the :sphinx:`directive literalinclude <markup/code.html#directive-literalinclude>`.
+Source code is included in Sphinx with the :sphrst:`directive literalinclude <directives.html#directive-literalinclude>`.

 To include the source file ``example.py`` as a literal block use::